eds832/react-js/README.md

 A list of genre names to display.
 Use the incoming list to render genre buttons.
 A name of currently selected genre.
 Use the name to identify which button to highlight.
 A "onSelect" callback property.
 Call the callback function when the user clicks on any genre button.
 Pass respective genre name to the callback arguments.

+**Task2**

+Unit and component testing
+Check that you have jest and @testing-library/react packages installed for unit and component tests.
+If you haven't created all components from the previous module, finish them now.
+Cover the logic for all three with tests using these libraries.
+Counter
+Test that component renders initial value provided in props Test that a click event on "decrement" button decrements the displayed value Test that a click event on "increment" button increments the displayed value

+SearchForm
+Test that component renders an input with the value equal to initial value passed in props Test that after typing to the input and a "click" event on the Submit button, the "onChange" prop is called with proper value Test that after typing to the input and pressing Enter key, the "onChange" prop is called with proper value

+GenreSelect
+Test that component renders all genres passed in props Test that component highlights a selected genre passed in props Test that after a click event on a genre button component calls "onChange" callback and passes correct genre in arguments

+End-to-End Testing
+Install and setup Cypress or WebdriverIO for end-to-end tests.
+Cover the logic for one of your components using the framework.

+**Scripts used in the task**

+npm install --save-dev @testing-library/user-event @testing-library/dom
+npm install cypress --save-dev npm install eslint-plugin-cypress@latest --save-dev
+To open cypress: npx cypress open
+To run cypress tests: npx cypress run
+To run cypress testes with opening a browser: npx cypress run --headed To run cypress testes with a spec: npx cypress run --spec cypress/e2e/Counter/Counter.cy.js To run cypress testes with a browser: npx cypress run --browser chrome